+The specific aims are:

+Aim 1 To determine the role of ZI in PSS-induced PTSD-like behavior and investigate the crosstalk between this neuronal pathway and the HPA-axis/glucocorticoid receptor.

+Aim 2 To analyze the role of specific neuronal subpopulations in the ZI—serotonergic, dopaminergic, GABAergic, and parvalbumin-expressing neurons—in PSS-induced PTSD-like behavior.

+Aim 3 To determine whether PSS-induced PTSD-like behavior and the HPA-axis response are mediated via the ZI→basomedial amygdala pathway.

-Our animal model enables a deeper investigation into the role of the ZI in shaping adaptive or vulnerability-based behavioral responses in rats exposed to PSS.
+Our animal model enables an in-depth investigation of the role of the ZI in shaping adaptive or vulnerability-based behavioral responses in rats exposed to PSS.
 It also allows us to explore the neurobiology of PTSD by linking the ZI with molecular parameters and individual behavioral outcomes.
 By integrating this research with established PTSD markers, such as HPA-axis dysfunction and altered brain circuitry, we aim to uncover mechanisms underlying individual differences in vulnerability to stress-related psychopathology, which is of critical importance.

+C) DETAILED DESCRIPTION OF THE PROPOSED RESEARCH:

+We will test several hypotheses regarding the neurobiological mechanisms underlying the generation of PTSD symptoms.
+Understanding these mechanisms is critical for developing targeted, effective treatments.
+Using the PSS animal model, we aim to deepen our understanding of PTSD symptom generation, validate PSS as a model, and test causality in ways not possible in human studies.

+Our central working hypothesis is that PSS-induced impairments in behavioral responses, which model avoidant and hyperarousal PTSD symptoms, are driven by PSS-induced changes in ZI function and brain glucocorticoid receptor function.
+We will test this hypothesis through behavioral assessments, manipulating region-, cell-, and projection-specific ZI activity using chemogenetic techniques and examining the role of HPA-axis mediators in stress process.
+We further hypothesize that ZI activation in response to stress initiates and maintains behavioral responses by engaging arousal, sensory, somatomotor, visceromotor, and hormonal systems (including the HPA axis).
+This activation may also contribute to neural plasticity, enabling animals to better prepare for and cope with physical and emotional threats, ultimately restoring homeostasis.
+We suggest that specific ZI neuronal subpopulations stimulate circuits involved in adaptive stress responses.

+Aim 1 To determine the role of ZI in PSS-induced PTSD-like behavior and investigate the crosstalk between this neuronal pathway and the HPA-axis/glucocorticoid receptor.

-Preliminary Results: To explore the sensitivity of the ZI to threatening experiences, we assessed c-Fos expression, a marker of neuronal activation, after exposure to PSS or sham PSS, and following traumatic memory reactivation.
-We hypothesized that if the ZI encodes anxiety, c-Fos expression would increase in response to PSS or traumatic memory reactivation.
+Specific Aim 1a: To explore the sensitivity and response of the ZI to threatening experiences.

+Preliminary Results (Figure 2): We assessed the expression of c-FOS, a marker of neuronal activation, after exposure to PSS or sham PSS, and following traumatic memory reactivation.
+We hypothesized that if the ZI encodes anxiety, c-FOS expression would increase in response to PSS or traumatic memory reactivation.
 To test this, 16 rats were exposed to PSS or sham PSS for 15 minutes.
 Thirty minutes later, brains were collected for c-FOS immunofluorescence staining.
-We found a significant increase in c-Fos-positive neurons in the medial ZI of PSS-exposed rats compared to sham PSS (F(1,14)=187, p<0.0001), confirming enhanced neuronal activity in the ZI following PSS exposure.
+We found a significant increase in c-FOS-positive neurons in the medial ZI of PSS-exposed rats compared to sham PSS (F(1,14)=187, p<0.0001), confirming enhanced neuronal activity in the ZI following PSS exposure.